 In other words, if they know where you bank, they can get to your money.
 Heck, they can walk right into your bank, give them a certified copy of the court order, and empty your bank accounts right then!
 If you own a small business and you have a turnover order against you, a receiver can come in and take over the cash register, collect the receipts as people pay for your products, and just collect the money until they've collected enough to pay the judgment (plus their commission, which could be another 25%).

-Here in Houston, one legal firm that does these turnover receiverships to collect judgments is Pratt & Malone, P.C.
-The lawyers in the firm are Peter Pratt and Jon Malone.
-If you have a judgment against you and one of them is the receiver, either pay the debt, settle with them, or hire us or another law firm that specializes in debt relief and bankruptcy, and quickly.
-These collection attorneys are very competent at what they do, and they want to collect judgments.
+Here in Houston, one legal firm that does these turnover receiverships to collect judgments is Jon Malone LTD. The lawyer in the firm is Jon Malone.
+If you have a judgment against you and Jon Malone is the receiver, either pay the debt, settle with him, or hire us or another law firm that specializes in debt relief and bankruptcy, and quickly.
+Collection attorneys like Mr. Malone are very competent at what they do, and they want to collect judgments.
 They don't want to hear excuses.

 If you qualify, we can help you stop a turnover receivership but you may need to file bankruptcy to do it, if you wait too long.
 To find out your options to get a turnover receivership stopped, call our office 24/7 at 713-772-8037.
 For more information about it, request or do an instant download of our Special Report, "How To Deal with Texas Debt Collection Lawsuits!
 7 Mistakes That Can Cost You a Lot," which is available on this website.